zalando/friboo/README.md

 **Friboo** is a lightweight utility library for writing microservices in Clojure.
 It provides several components that you can use with Stuart Sierra's [Component lifecycle framework](https://github.com/stuartsierra/component).

 Friboo encourages an "API First" approach based on the [Swagger specification](http://swagger.io/).
 As such, the REST API is defined as YAML.

+## Leiningen dependency

+    [org.zalando.stups/friboo 1.9.0]

 ## Why Friboo?
 [** These could use a bit more "selling."
 Show a bit more how these options make work faster, easier, solve problems.]